jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/configuring-vf-interfaces-rate-limiting-using-cli.rst

 -   Rate limiting is disabled by default.

--   If all VF's are in contention then each will get an equal share of the bandwidth.
+-   If all |VFs| are in contention then each will get an equal share of the bandwidth.

--   The total sum of the maximum transmission rates of all rate limited VFs cannot exceed 90% of the port link speed.
+-   The total sum of the maximum transmission rates of all rate limited |VFs|
+    cannot exceed 90% of the port link speed.

 -   The units are Mbps, and value of 0 means turn off the rate limiting.